inspircd/inspircd/README.md

 InspIRCd is supported on on the following platforms:

-- Most recent BSD variants using the Clang or GCC compilers and the GNU toolchains (Make, etc).
+- Most recent BSD variants using the Clang 3.8+ or GCC 5+ compilers and the GNU toolchains (Make, etc).

-- Most recent Linux distributions using the Clang or GCC compilers and the GNU toolchain.
+- Most recent Linux distributions using the Clang 3.8+ or GCC 5+ compilers and the GNU toolchain.

-- The most recent three major releases of macOS using the AppleClang, Clang, or GCC (*not* LLVM-GCC) compilers and the GNU toolchains.
+- The most recent three major releases of macOS using the AppleClang 7.0.2+, Clang 3.8+, or GCC 5+ (*not* LLVM-GCC) compilers and the GNU toolchains.

-- Windows 7 or newer using the MSVC 14 (Visual Studio 2015) compiler and CMake 2.8 or newer.
+- Windows 7 or newer using the MSVC 14+ (Visual Studio 2015) compiler and CMake 2.8+.

 Alternate platforms and toolchains may also work but are not officially supported by the InspIRCd team.
 Generally speaking if you are using a reasonably modern UNIX-like system you should be able to build InspIRCd on it.